 (11ax)If the PPDU is an HE PPDU sent in the 2.4 GHz or 5 GHz band, the maximum A-MPDU length exponent value is the minimum value in the Maximum A-MPDU Length Exponent subfield of the VHT Capabilities elements across all HE STAs associated with the transmitting AP or across all peer HE mesh STAs.

 (11ax)If the PPDU is an HE PPDU sent in the 6 GHz band, the maximum A-MPDU length exponent value is the minimum value in the Maximum A-MPDU Length Exponent subfield of the HE 6 GHz Band Capabilities elements across all HE STAs associated with the transmitting AP or across all peer HE mesh STAs.

+(#4295)If the PPDU is an EHT PPDU sent in the 2.4 GHz or 5 GHz band, the maximum A-MPDU length exponent value is the minimum value in the Maximum A-MPDU Length Exponent subfield of the VHT Capabilities elements across all EHT STAs associated with the transmitting AP or across all peer EHT mesh STAs.

+(#4295)If the PPDU is an EHT PPDU sent in the 6 GHz band, the maximum A-MPDU length exponent value is the minimum value in the Maximum A-MPDU Length Exponent subfield of the HE 6 GHz Band Capabilities elements across all EHT STAs associated with the transmitting AP or across all peer EHT mesh STAs.

+(#4295)If the PPDU is an EHT PPDU sent in the 2.4 GHz, 5 GHz or 6 GHz band, the maximum A-MPDU length exponent extension value is the minimum value in the Maximum A-MPDU Length Exponent Extension subfield of the HE Capabilities elements across all EHT STAs associated with the transmitting AP or across all peer EHT mesh STAs.

 If the PPDU is a VHT PPDU, the minimum MPDU start spacing (11ax)value is the maximum value in the Minimum MPDU Start Spacing subfield of the A-MPDU Parameters field of the HT Capabilities elements across all VHT STAs associated with the transmitting AP or across all peer VHT mesh STAs.

 If the PPDU is an HT PPDU transmitted by an AP(11ax), the minimum MPDU start spacing value (11ax)is the maximum value in the Minimum MPDU Start Spacing subfield of the A-MPDU Parameters field of the HT Capabilities elements across all HT STAs associated with the transmitting AP or across all peer HT mesh STAs.(11ax)